 So here’s what’s ahead—and, because we’re organizers, where YOU come in.

 As our co-founder Alicia Garza put it, women really are the superheroes of this moment, and we’re sending out the bat signal for anyone who shares our values and wants to work for gender equity.
-The enthusiastic welcome we’ve received even in our first month makes it clear that there are so many people across the country who are hungry for action—and a community to act with.
+The enthusiastic welcome we’ve received even in our first few months makes it clear that there are so many people across the country who are hungry for action—and a community to act with.

 Women are the majority of the American electorate.
 We need a government that represents us, works for us, and stands up for us.
 To get there, we’re going to engage you and millions more to first build and then champion an agenda around gender equity.